Random magnetic anisotropy driven transitions in layered perovskite LaSrCoO$_4$: Experimental method

 \section{Experimental method}

-The details of sample synthesis and structural characterization are furnished elsewhere~\cite{Abd2017}.
-Magnetization measurements were carried out using a 7 Tesla Quantum design SQUID-VSM magnetometer.
-M(H) hysteresis loops were measured following the field-cooled (FC) protocol.
+The details of sample synthesis are reported elsewhere~\cite{Abd2017}.
+Synchrotron X-ray diffraction (XRD) pattern was measured at room temperature using the BL-12 ADXRD beamline of RRCAT, India.
+To avoid possible fluorescence from Co, an x-ray photon energy of 7690 eV ($\lambda_{XRD}$ = 1.612 ~\AA), which lies below the absorption edge, was used for XRD measurements.
+X-ray absorption near edge spectra (XANES) were recorded in the fluorescence mode at the same beamline.
+Energy resolution at the Co K-edge energy was $\sim$ 0.7 eV. `Zero-field' (H = 0) and `in-field' (H = 80 kOe) electrical resistivities as functions of temperature were measured by four-probe method, using the Oxford cryostat.
+Magnetization measurements were carried out utilizing the 7 Tesla Quantum design MPMS 3 magnetometer.
+M(H) hysteresis loops at fixed temperatures were recorded following the `field-cooled' (FC) protocol.
 Magnetization was measured as a function of temperature, M(T), over the temperature range extending from 5 K to 300 K at fixed fields, employing the FC and `zero-field-cooled' (ZFC) protocols.
-For the virgin M(H) curves, first the sample was demagnetized and then data were taken.
+The virgin M(H) curves were recorded after demagnetizing the sample and the superconducting magnet by setting field to zero in the oscillatory mode.
+For constructing the Arrott plots from the virgin M(H) isotherms, the applied field has been corrected for the demagnetizing field to arrive at the internal effective magnetic field~\cite{Kau1999} H$_{eff}$, in accordance with the relation, H$_{eff}$ = H$_{applied}$ - (4$\pi$N) M, where N is the demagnetizing factor, which was determined from the low-field portions of the M(H) isotherms taken at T $<$ T$_c$.
 ZFC relaxation measurement has been performed by cooling the sample down to 150 K in zero field and after waiting for 100 s (t$_w$), a static magnetic field of 50 Oe was applied and the time evolution of magnetization at 150 K was measured upto $\sim$ 8000 s.
-For constructing Arrott plots, the applied field has been corrected for the demagnetizing field to arrive at the internal effective magnetic field~\cite{Kau1999} H$_{eff}$, in accordance with the relation, H$_{eff}$ = H$_{applied}$ - (4$\pi$N)M, where N is the demagnetizing factor determined from the isothermal low-field M(H) data at T $<$ T$_c$.
-EXAFS measurements were performed at the beamline P65 at PETRA III, DESY, Germany.
-The measurements were done in fluorescence and transmission on homogeneously mixed and pressed pellet of the sample and boron nitride (BN).
-The sample amount has been calculated for 1 absorption length.
-A liquid helium flow cryostat has been employed for low temperature EXAFS measurements.
-The Co K edge (7.7 keV) EXAFS has been measured up to high momentum transfer of about 16 $\AA^{-1}$. $Athena$ has been utilized for EXAFS data processing.
-In $Artemis$, the FEFF code was used to calculate theoretical scattering paths and the IFEFFIT has been used to fit the experimental spectra.
+The real ($\chi'(\omega,T)$) and imaginary ($\chi''(\omega,T)$) components of ac magnetic susceptibility were measured in the temperature range of 2 - 300 K, at fixed frequencies (1.1 Hz - 941 Hz) of the ac driving field of rms amplitude, $h_{ac}$= 3 Oe employing the Quantum Design MPMS 3 system equipped with an ac susceptibility option.